SimonNyvall/Game-of-Life-Website/README.md

 ![giphy](https://user-images.githubusercontent.com/50596493/183426858-02dd13b0-b4a6-4370-97e4-6153c121a593.gif)

 ## Project Description
-A project made with javascript, html and css to create the game 'game of life'.
-Have been useing linux the few past months and have never had a easy way to do graphics.
+A project made with javascript, html and CSS to create the game 'game of life'.
+Have been using Linux the few past months and have never had an easy way to do graphics.
 So I thought I would tackle a web project to illustrate some graphics.
 ### Rules
 The Game of Life rules are:
 ```